January 1, 2021 Posting and Release

-The Land Economics Foundation (LEF) of Lambda Alpha International (LAI) is seeking proposals that advance the field of land economics from qualified individuals, schools, non-profit organizations, and LAI chapters.
+The Land Economics Foundation (LEF) of Lambda Alpha International (LAI) is seeking grant proposals that advance the field of land economics from qualified individuals, academic programs, non-profit organizations, and LAI chapters.

 LEF believes that the study of declining or challenged areas can lead to policies and programs for revitalization; subsequently it is interested in funding activities and research that:

 - Focuses on causal forces for declining corridors or areas and policies as well as best practices and programs targeted at reversing decline and encouraging growth.

 - Examines emerging urban and rural farming practices, the growth of urban agriculture, and related impacts on employment, climate change, and renewal of buildings and sites.